Moluno-xiii/hng-personal-website/README.md

-My Personal Website for fulfillment of stage_1 of HNG frontend track.
+My Personal Website for fulfillment of stage 1 of HNG 11 frontend track.
 Built with HTML, Css and Javascript.